Davz33/pdf-ai-mapper/README.md

    - Search uses a simple but effective relevance scoring system
    - Results can be filtered by categories
    - Relevant snippets are generated to show matching context

+## Getting the GitHub Codespace Docker Image

+GitHub Codespaces doesn't provide a direct way to download the exact Docker image it uses.
+However, the Dockerfile in this project replicates the functionality of the GitHub Codespace by:

+1. Using the same base image (`mcr.microsoft.com/devcontainers/python:3.12`)
+2. Installing the same system dependencies
+3. Setting up pixi in the same way as the devcontainer.json

+This approach ensures that the Docker environment closely matches the GitHub Codespace environment.